Is It Time to Take the Plunge? 3 Questions First-Time Homebuyers Should Consider

 Mortgage loans are most commonly issued for 30-year terms.
 And as with most other loans, the interest is front-loaded to your amortization schedule.
 This means that, for the first few years of payments, you’ll devote a larger percentage toward paying interest rather than principal.
 If this sounds unfair, take a look at your other loans.
 This method is a standard practice that helps loan issuers protect their investment in your ability to repay the loan.

 Understanding your loan amortization schedule can help you determine your break-even number.
 It’s important to know how long you’ll need to stay in the home for it to be a good investment.
 List the amount you plan to bring to closing, the expenses of moving and cleaning, and any initial remodeling.
 Add this number to your total investment.
-Then, use recent real estate sales data from your agent to estimate potential equity.
+Then, use your agent’s recent real estate sales data to get a home appraisal.

 While you can’t know exactly when you could break even, estimating it can help you make a good choice.
 Generally, experts recommend first-time homebuyers stay in their homes for at least five years for it to be a good investment.
 If your job is likely to involve a transfer soon or your partner is itching to move closer to family, wait.
 But if you’re firmly rooted in your area of choice, it may be a great time to take the plunge.